pariamelle/KGE-Project-Tourism-Waste-Management-in-Trentino/Phase 5 - Data Definition/info.md

-\subsection{Overview of the Fifth iTelos Phase}
+## Overview of the Fifth iTelos Phase

-The main challenge of this phase was mastering the use of the Karma tool.
-We found its interface not always intuitive or user-friendly, and certain processes somewhat tedious, although we recognize the value of its output.
-We all contributed to this phase by reviewing and fixing the datasets where necessary, as well as learning how to use Karma and carrying out the mapping operations.
+The fifth phase presented a significant challenge: mastering the use of the **Karma tool**.
+While we found its interface to be less intuitive and user-friendly at times, and some processes somewhat tedious, we recognize the value of its output for our project.

+### Key Activities
+1. **Karma Tool Mastery**: We dedicated time to learning and navigating the Karma tool, despite its steep learning curve.
+2. **Dataset Review and Fixing**: All team members contributed to reviewing and fixing datasets as needed to ensure compatibility with Karma.
+3. **Mapping Operations**: We carried out mapping operations in Karma, aligning our datasets with the project's schema.